Janne Haavisto: Career as a record producer

 As well as working as a musician, Haavisto has had a long career as a recording engineer and a record producer.
 Haavisto says that at one time he played in the bands of J. Karjalainen and Mikko Kuustonen in addition to Laika & The Cosmonauts, and at the same time he would produce seven records per year.

 After he left the Mustat Lasit, Haavisto nevertheless continued his cooperation with J. Karjalainen and e.g. produced three albums for him.
 For one of them, i.e. Tähtilampun alla (‘Underneath the star lamp’), he was awarded an Emma prize for the producer of the year.

 Family

-Haavisto's father Jukka Haavisto is a well-known musician in Finland, and so is his brother Olli Haavisto, who is 10 years older than him.
+Haavisto's father Jukka Haavisto was a well-known musician in Finland, and so is his brother Olli Haavisto, who is 10 years older than him.
 Their sister Susanna Haavisto is known both as a singer and an actress.